vt-tlos-pathways/pathways-docs/README.md

 3. "Rubrics with Pathways Outcomes"
     - Add Pathways outcomes to an assignment's rubric
     - Outcomes will be visible to students
-4. "Assess an Assignment Separately from Grading Without Modifying Existing Rubrics or Showing Pathways Rubrics to Students"
-    - Creates a copy of all students' submissions for an assignment
-    - Hides Pathways outcomes from students
-    - Discussions and Quizzes cannot be copied
+4. "Hiding Assessment from Students for a Single Pathways Outcome"
+    - Students won't see ratings for Pathways Outcomes in the gradebook.
+    - With this method, the same assignment can be used to assess multiple Pathways Outcomes.
-    - Requires re-grading using a Pathways rubric
+    - Requires separate grading in a specialized tool.
+Course grading and Pathways assessment are separate processes.

 ## Caveats for Evaluating Quizzes